On The Road with Johnny B ..Reflecting About Past Fall Carlisle's, & Life's Choices...

 Now don’t get me wrong your ole buddy Johnny B is just as smitten at the sight of a pretty dress on a curvy beauty as the next dude but after a long hot Carlisle Car Show Season it's time to look at old cars and 160 acres of parts and cool junk.

 Being my 37th time attending Fall Carlisle I can tell you it will be one of the best in memory.
 The weather will be it's unusual buffet of warm, rain, cold and wind.
 The Carlisle Fairgrounds will be packed with over 100,000 car crazy maniacs.
 I need the usual assorted parts and collectibles for projects or just personal memories.

-Despite all these years going to Spring Carlisle I’m always amazed at the amount and diversity of the car, parts and junk for sale.
+Despite all these years going to Fall Carlisle I’m always amazed at the amount and diversity of the car, parts and junk for sale.
 Vehicles ranging from a 1934 Lincoln Town Sedan V12 to a 1924 Chevrolet Touring Car were for sale in the car corral.

 I always visit the “Sticker Guy” and purchased old VW dealer stickers from the late 1960's for the back window of Otto.
 Found very nice 1974 New York licence plates also for Otto at a not to bad price.
 Also found a scrapbook crammed with post cards from an unknown family telling about road trip from 1936 to 1948.
 A $5.00 bargain I will always cherish.